MariaDB Setup

 | sudo tee /etc/apt/sources.list.d/mariadb.list > /dev/null

-Finally, update the sources and install MariaDB using apt
+Update the sources and install the MariaDB Server package.

 .